-NOTE: Hours shown here are greater than or equal to the pro-rated credit warrantied lifetimes (refer to Section 8 Specifications).
+NOTE: Hours shown here are greater than or equal to the pro-rated credit warranted lifetimes.
+Refer to Section 8.6 Lamps for more details.
 Do not exceed.

-Refer to Section 6.4 Replacing the Lamp & Filter for instructions.
+Refer to Section 6.4 Replacing the Lamp and Filter for instructions.